 After I turn age 70, our Social Security benefits increase dramatically to $47,040.
 So we’ll need to drop our ordinary income to $18,293, which triggers $4,907 in taxable Social Security.
 But once again, our taxable income will equal $23,200 ($18,293 + $4,907), which means that our total tax free income will be $65,333 ($47,040 + $18,293).

 At that point, we will have more than we need for our budget.
-Ironically, that the same time, the IRS will require us to begin RMDs.
+Ironically, at the same time, the IRS will require us to begin RMDs.
 They don’t allow Roth conversions to be made with RMDs.
 So the RMDs will simply be withdrawn and deposited in a standard savings account.
 But any amounts we wish to withdraw above the RMD can be converted to a Roth, where it will live happily ever after, compounding tax free until we need it or we die.

-In the meantime, if we have expenses that exceed our available tax free cash assets, we could withdraw more from our tax-deferred accounts.
+If we have expenses that exceed our available tax free cash assets, we could withdraw more from our tax-deferred accounts.
 But it would have to be enough to cover the expenses as well as the increased taxes.
 For instance, if we need an extra $10,000, we’ll have to withdraw $11,765 ($10,000 for us and $1,765 for Uncle Sam).
 That’s a tax rate of 17.65%.
 It might be cheaper to borrow the money, and pay it back with future tax free withdrawals.

 By making partial Roth conversions each year, all our tax-deferred savings will eventually be transformed into tax free savings.
 One nice feature about Roth conversions is that if we convert too much, we can put some of it back.
 This is called recharacterization, and can be done even after filing our taxes.
+However, recharacterization may be done away with by Congress at some point in the future.

 I should point out that the figures above do not account for inflation.
 The assumption is that as our budget grows with inflation, so will Social Security and our standard deductions and exemptions.